ericclemmons/grunt-angular-templates/README.md

 # grunt-angular-templates [![Build Status](https://travis-ci.org/ericclemmons/grunt-angular-templates.png?branch=master)](https://travis-ci.org/ericclemmons/grunt-angular-templates)

 > Speed up your AngularJS app by automatically minifying, combining,
-> and registering your external AngularJS templates with `$templateCache`.
+> and automatically caching your HTML templates with `$templateCache`.

 Here's an example of the output created by this task from multiple `.html` files: